Cinderella Liberty: Plot

-John J. Baggs, Jr. (James Caan), a U.S. Navy sailor and Vietnam veteran, checks into the Seattle naval base medical facility for minor treatment.
+John J. Baggs Jr., a U.S. Navy sailor and Vietnam veteran, checks into the Seattle naval base medical facility for treatment of a pilonidal cyst.
 His medical test results are delayed, preventing him from rejoining his ship when it sails.
 He gets a clean bill of health, but must wait at the base for reassignment to another ship, and is given a "Cinderella liberty" pass that allows him to come and go from the base until the midnight curfew.
 Shortly thereafter, the base loses his records, making him unable to be reassigned or receive pay or benefits, and keeping him stuck at the base on "Cinderella liberty" until his records are found.

-On his first night in a bar, he is racing the clock to find a woman before midnight, and is attracted to Maggie (Marsha Mason), a prostitute hustling sailors at a pool table.
-He challenges her at pool, and later goes to her tenement apartment for a sexual encounter, discovering that she lives with her bi-racial 11-year-old son Doug (Kirk Calloway).
+On his first night in a bar, he is racing the clock to find a woman before midnight, and is attracted to Maggie, a prostitute hustling sailors at a pool table.
+He challenges her at pool, and later goes to her tenement apartment for a sexual encounter, discovering that she lives with her bi-racial 11-year-old son Doug.
 Baggs later finds Doug out drinking beer, and lectures Maggie about her lack of motherly oversight towards her son.
 Noticing that Doug is often left to fend for himself, Baggs begins spending time with him, while also developing a relationship with Maggie, with whom he is falling in love.
 The couple almost break up when Baggs learns Maggie is pregnant by a man she knew before she met Baggs, but they reconcile and Baggs accepts responsibility for the unborn child as well.